Culinary Arts (CUL)

 CUL 110 Culinary Foundations I (4 Credits)

 Learn the history of the culinary industry, nomenclature, equipment, kitchen operations, basic knife skills, cooking methods, and ratios and techniques in contrast to recipe usage.
-Learn about and produce stocks and soups.
+Covers how to produce stocks and soups.

 View Course Outline